Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Hyperbolicity for the compactification after a finite etale cover

-{\it Step 1}.
+{\it Step 1a}.
 Fix a base point $y\in U:=Y-D$.
-Let us denote by $\rho:\pi_1(U,y)\to GL(r,\bC)$ the monodromy representation of the corresponding $\bC$-PVHS, and denote by $\Gamma:=\rho(\pi_1(U, y))$ its monodromy group, which is a finitely generated linear group hence residually finite by a theorem of Malcev \cite{Mal40}.
-Let us cover $Y$ by finite admissible coordinate systems where $S$ is a finite set, so that
+Let us denote by $\rho\colon\pi_1(U,y)\to GL(r,\bC)$ the monodromy representation of the corresponding $\bC$-PVHS and denote by $\Gamma:=\rho(\pi_1(U, y))$ its monodromy group, which is a finitely generated linear group, hence residually finite by a theorem of Malcev \cite{Mal40}.
+Let us cover $Y$ by finitely many admissible coordinate systems